 Children love to experience belly breathing with the playful sea otters and sea child.
 This effective, self-calming technique also known as diaphragmatic breathing or deep breathing can have a positive impact on your child’s health.
 Focused breathing can lower stress and anxiety levels.
 It can be used to decrease pain and anger.
 Delightful characters and this easy breathing exercise encourages your child to slow down, relax, and fall asleep peacefully.
 If you have enjoyed the classic story for younger children entitled A Boy and A Bear, you will love Sea Otter Cove.
 This story is ideal for older children or those with a longer attention span.

 From a dread of spiders to panic attacks, kids have worries and fears, just like adults.
-What to Do When You’re Scared and Worried is a book kids can turn to when they need advice, reassurance, and ideas.
+What to Do When You're Scared and Worried: A Guide for Kids is a book kids can turn to when they need advice, reassurance, and ideas.
 They’ll find out where fears and worries come from, practice Fear Chasers and Worry Erasers, and learn to seek help for hard-to-handle fears they can’t manage on their own.

 Stress and behavioral disorders are common in children.
 Young people are increasingly bombarded by marketing campaigns, school and peer pressure, and the stress of adults around them.
 Mindfulness and meditation can help children recognize and cope with such pressures, gently releasing bad feelings and giving them simple tools to deal with tensions and stresses.
 In this practical and inspiring book, Lorraine Murray shows parents, teachers, and youth workers how to lead fun and peaceful meditation sessions with children.

-Calm Kids explains a variety of approaches, from meditations around daily activities for busy families, to ideas for group “quietness” sessions in school.
+Calm Kids: Help Children Relax with Mindful Activities explains a variety of approaches, from meditations around daily activities for busy families, to ideas for group “quietness” sessions in school.
 She provides fun, tactile rhymes for toddlers to help calm them before bedtime, and suggests ways to help teenagers reduce anxiety.
 She goes on to explain how these methods can help children with ADHD and those on the autistic spectrum, offering a range of case studies.

 Normalization: YA Stories With Anxious Characters: Ages 13+